Using Rate of Perceived Exertion To Pace Your Distance Runs

 If you aren’t holding yourself accountable to specific training paces you run the risk of:

-• hitting the wall during your race or long trading runs
+hitting the wall during your race or long runs

-• injuring your musculoskeletal system by working too hard too much
+injuring your tissue by working too hard and too much

-When you burn through your glucose too quickly it becomes difficult for your body to keep up with your muscle’s demand for ATP, because as you recall you need the glucose to create ATP.
+When you burn through your glucose too quickly it becomes difficult for your body to keep up with your muscle’s demand for ATP.
 When you no longer have enough ATP to power your body, you “hit the wall”.
 Unfortunately, once you get to the last of your available glucose in the bloodstream it becomes difficult to replenish it.
 Your body cannot convert glycogen quick enough to fuel the processes that create ATP before you get to the end of your race, even with ingesting carbs (gel packets, gummies, etc).
-Also, you cannot just simply switch to using oxygen and your aerobic energy system when you start to get in trouble.
-This is because glucose is still necessary for the aerobic system to use oxygen to create ATP.
-Therefore, if you are on the struggle bus in the back half of a distance race (ultra, marathon, half marathon) due to hitting the wall, the fuel that you are ingesting will not be converted quickly enough to maintain your pace, and your body will force you to slow down so you don’t reach unsustainable RPE levels 8-10.
+In short, your desired race pace is done.
+Your body will be forced to slow down considerably or even stop.